Hardik-VLSI/8T-SRAM-InMemory-Computing-MLSA/README.md

 - Tuning dual reference voltages (Vref_High, Vref_Low) precisely enough to reliably separate multiple logic states from a single sensing window
 - Balancing sense-amplifier enable timing against bitline discharge dynamics across varying stored-data combinations

-## Future Work

-- Extend the MLSA to support full arithmetic operations (addition, subtraction) beyond Boolean logic
-- Scale the design to a larger memory array to evaluate area/power trends at higher densities
-- Port the design to a more advanced CMOS node and re-characterize performance
-- Explore radiation/aging robustness for the sense amplifier under extended process-corner analysis

 ## Tools Used